 This 30 Minute Spin Workout incorporates a variety of intervals, hills and recovery to keep you on your toes the entire time.
 Spin through some sprints, hills, easy saddle sessions and more during this workout.
 Try it out at the gym to make your time on the bike fly by!

-Having a few cross training workout ideas in your list of favorites is a great way to mix things up when your routine begins to feel stale.
+Keeping these cross training workouts for runners in your list of favorites is a great way to mix things up when your routine begins to feel stale.
 Completing the same workout week after week allows your body to adapt to the exercises, which eventually means that you won’t be gaining any new strength or fitness.

 Take your time working through each workout on this list, or browse through and pick a few of your favorites when your routine has gotten stale.